NYU-Hyperloop/NYU-Hyperloop-Telemetry-Server/README.md

 pip install gevent-websocket
 ```
 ### Install Client Certificate
-Install ssl/client/client.p12 on your OS or internet browser.
+Install `ssl/client/client.p12` on your OS or internet browser.
+Current password: `loop`.
-Current password: `loop`

 ## Running the server
 ```
 python server.py
 ```
-The server runs at <https://127.0.0.1:8443>
+The server runs at <https://127.0.0.1:8443>.
-Note: The server will throw an SSLEOFError when the client first connects.
-Still looking for the exact cause.

 ## (Extras) (Not needed when testing server)